 The proposed driveway approach meets the standards of this Chapter and the Public Works Design Standards.

-Finding: The proposed driveway meets the standards for SRC Chapter 804 and Public Works Design Standards (PWDS).
+Finding: The Hearings Officer finds that the proposed driveway meets the standards for SRC Chapter 804 and Public Works Design Standards (PWDS).

 No site conditions prevent placing the driveway approach in the required location.